seguinleo/WindowsBestPractices/README.md

 For gaming use, Microsoft recommends disabling Memory Integrity and Virtual Machine Platform [here](https://support.microsoft.com/en-us/windows/options-to-optimize-gaming-performance-in-windows-11-a255f612-2949-4373-a566-ff6f3f474613)

 **Microsoft Edge:**
+* I do not recommend using Microsoft Edge for privacy reasons, prefer Firefox
 * Disable fast startup and background running in "System and performance" tab
 * Disable data sharing with other Windows features in the "Profiles" tab
 * Select "Strict" Tracking Protection in the "Privacy, search & services" tab